fkleon/sms-backup-manager/README.md

 - commons-lang 3.1 - [get it here][commons-lang]
 - beanfabrics-core and beanfabrics-swing 0.9.4 - [get it here][beanfabrics]

+### License
+SMS Backup Manager is distributed under the GNU Lesser General Public License (LGPL).
+See LICENSE file for more details.
+Also, see 3rdparty-licenses.txt for any third party licenses.

 ### Version History

 #### v0.9 (upcoming)